Eating fruits and vegetables is good for you.

 3. Citrus juice helps mask the bitter taste from vegetables

-Drinking it undiluted makes it hard to drink so I mixed half a lemon and cumber to dilute it.
+Drinking it undiluted makes it hard to drink, so I mixed half a lemon and cucumber to dilute it.

-It still tasted bad but not as bad without the lemon and cucumber.
+It still tasted terrible but not as bad without the lemon and cucumber.

-The great thing about these citrus fruits is that it’s almost has zero sugar so you don’t have to worry about spikes in your blood sugar levels.
+The great thing about these citrus fruits is that it almost has zero sugar, so you don’t have to worry about spikes in your blood sugar levels.

 Please avoid using orange though because it contains a relatively high amount of sugar.
 Stick to those three I mentioned above.